 The Office of Student Life works proactively to help our students shape their co-curricular experiences while navigating their academic responsibilities.
 Student Life advises student clubs, special interest groups, and our three student government associations with faculty and staff involvement to ensure all students are getting the most from their experiences here in Des Moines, out on rotations, or attending classes through our online programs.
-Whether it is overseeing new student orientations, DMU’s spring and summer Commencement ceremonies, providing leadership development, coordinating student health insurance, promoting the Professional Integrity Code, overseeing campus-wide programming and community outreach through service, or providing support and guidance to the Student Life Council, we are here to serve all DMU students.
+Whether it is overseeing new student orientations, DMU’s spring Commencement ceremony, providing leadership development through the Innovative Leadership Series, coordinating student health insurance, promoting and enforcing the Professional Integrity Code, overseeing campus-wide programming and community outreach through service, or providing support and guidance to the Student Life Council, we are here to serve all DMU students.

-Never hesitate to visit our offices located on the 5th floor in the Academic Center if you have any questions or would like to chat over a cup of coffee.
+Never hesitate to visit our Office located on the 5th floor in the Academic Center if you have any questions or would like to chat over a cup of coffee.

 - Alicia Lynch, Student Services, 515-271-1457, email@example.com